mathirud/mcsimpy/docs/tutorials/simulation.rst

 Vessel Simulations
 ==================

-This tutorial shows the simplest use of the ``mclsimpy`` package.
-Here, we will show how you can use the built in vessel simulation models found in ``mclsimpy.simulator``.
+This tutorial shows the simplest use of the ``mcsimpy`` package.
+Here, we will show how you can use the built in vessel simulation models found in ``mcsimpy.simulator``.

 We start by defining the simulation parameter.
 We will use the maneuvering vessel simulation model of CSAD.